2024 Solar Incentives Guide for Midwest City, OK - Tax Credits & Rebates

 EcoWatch's Midwest City, OK Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Midwest City solar installer, can help you learn more about what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your system, or any local Midwest City solar installer, can help you learn more about what incentives you might want to apply for.

 How much will a solar system save me annually on my electric bill in Midwest City?